CandlePlatforms/devdocs/docs/validate/glossary.md

 ## Bor

-A Bor node is a node producing blocks on the Polygon Network.
+A Bor node is a node producing blocks on the Candle Network.

 Bor is based on [Go Ethereum](https://geth.ethereum.org/).